Two Positions Available

 REQUISITES FOR APPLICANTS:

-The applicant must have a master’s degree in chemistry or polymer chemistry.
-The candidate should also demonstrate a willingness to pursue interdisciplinary research involving molecular-scale and polymer synthesis, polymer processing, and the characterization of polymeric material properties.
+The applicant must have a master’s degree in chemistry, polymer science, materials science, or a related discipline.
+The candidate should also demonstrate a willingness to pursue interdisciplinary research involving molecular design, fiber functionalization, paper materials, and the characterization of responsive materials.
 Research experience in organic and/or polymer synthesis and standard characterization techniques (NMR, IR, UV-Vis, and Fluorescence) is expected.
-Excellent communication skills in English (written and oral) as well as having a team oriented /collaborative spirit are essential requirements.
+Experience in materials characterization, microscopy, cellulose chemistry, paper science, or mechanical characterization will be considered an advantage but is not required.

 Finally, the successful applicant is expected to enroll in a full-time PhD program.